Distributed Adaptive Signal Fusion for Fractional Programs: Cost-Efficient DASF for Fractional Programs

 This process is then repeated by selecting different updating nodes at different iterations.
+Note that every neighbor $n\in\mathcal{N}_q$ of the updating node $q$ has a corresponding matrix $G_n$.
+As mentioned in Section \ref{sec:pruning}, if the pruning function $\mathcal{T}^i$ were to remove a link between an updating node and one (or multiple) of its neighbors, the convergence speed of the F-DASF algorithm would suffer from it.
+Indeed, this would translate in less degrees of freedom in the local problem (\ref{eq:loc_aux_prob}) itself, in turn leading to a fewer number of $G_n$ matrices used for updating the global variable $X$ as in (\ref{eq:upd_tree}).

 Algorithm \ref{alg:f_dasf} summarizes the steps of the proposed F-DASF algorithm presented in this section.
 It is noted that at each iteration $i$, different batches of $N$ samples of signals $\mathbf{y}_k$ are used.
 This means that the iterations of the F-DASF algorithm are spread out over different signal windows across time, making it able to track changes in the signal statistics, similar to an adaptive filter (see Section \ref{sec:adaptive} for an example).
+A visual comparison of the difference between the DASF and F-DASF algorithms is provided in Figure \ref{fig:comparison}.
+The figure highlights how the F-DASF algorithm is computationally much more attractive compared to the original DASF method for fractional programs.

-In the next section, we will show that this algorithm converges to the solution of the centralized problem (\ref{eq:prob_g}), despite the fact that none of the nodes have access to the full signal $\mathbf{y}$.
+In Section \ref{sec:convergence}, we will show that the F-DASF algorithm converges to the solution of the centralized problem (\ref{eq:prob_g}), despite the fact that none of the nodes have access to the full signal $\mathbf{y}$.
 In fact, each node only has access to the fused data received from its neighbors, such that the full set of second-order statistics of $\mathbf{y}$ is never observable.
+While these statements are also valid for the DASF algorithm, the F-DASF method achieves the same result with a significantly reduced computational cost.

+\begin{rem} It is worth mentioning that although we have presented the F-DASF algorithm as applying a single iteration of Algorithm \ref{alg:dinkelbach} within a DASF outer loop, F-DASF can also be interpreted as applying a single iteration of the DASF algorithm \cite{musluoglu2022unifiedp1} in step $1$ of Algorithm \ref{alg:dinkelbach}.
+In the latter case, instead of solving the auxiliary problem (\ref{eq:aux_prob_g}) in a distributed fashion by fixing $\rho$ and applying DASF until convergence, we would only partially solve it by only performing a single iteration of DASF, i.e., a node solves its local problem and immediately updates $\rho$, which would again result in the F-DASF algorithm presented in this section. \end{rem}